-Lightly sand the exposed surfaces to remove any burrs and to soften the edges.
+Lightly sand the exposed surfaces to remove any burrs and soften the edges.

 Repeat the process with parts A, B, C2, D2 and E2 to create the mid-sized unit.
 Fit the two finished birdhouses together, making sure that the backs and roofs line up evenly.
 Using the wedge, cut on the 45-degree angles to help fasten the two units together.

-Paint the finished birdhouses before hanging it outdoors, or allow it to weather naturally to a silvery gray tone.
-Either way, the birds get a three room condo for raising young, and you get a unique and attractive birdhouse for your yard.
+Paint the finished birdhouse condo before hanging it outdoors, or allow it to weather naturally to a silvery gray tone.
+Either way, the birds get a three-room condo for raising young, and you get a unique and attractive birdhouse for your yard.

 The Little Hanging Birdhouse